-An engineering student must have the approval of the Dean via an online application approved by the Student Affairs Office (SAO) before registering concurrently at another institution, either for coursework in residence or for a distance education course.
+An engineering student must have the approval of the Dean via an online application approved by the Engineering Student Services & Advising Office (formerly SAO) before registering concurrently at another institution, either for coursework in residence or for a distance education course.
 The student may not enroll concurrently in any course counting toward their degree during the semester he or she will be graduating.
-Advising at SAO
+Advising at ESSA

 The Cockrell School of Engineering and The University of Texas require two units (three are recommended) of a foreign language in high school for admission.
 Both units must be in a single foreign language.
 Transfer students who were admitted to the university without meeting the high school unit requirements must submit a request to waive this deficiency at the Engineering Student Servcies & Advising Office.
 Advising at ESSA

 Students must apply for graduation the first semester they are eligible to graduate.
 A student is considered eligible to graduate if they can complete all course requirements by registering for 12 semester hours or fewer.
 Advising at ESSA

 Internal transfer describes the process of a currently enrolled undergraduate student at UT Austin moving from one college to another, or within the Cockrell School from one major to another.
 Admission is competitive and based on space availability.
 Advising at ESSA